 "THE FUTURE OF PUBLIC ADMINISTRATION ENABLED THROUGH EMERGING TECHNOLOGIES”

-Faced with rapid and accelerating socio-economic change, public administrations need to take into account the opportunities offered by new technologies, as well as develop new services aimed at openness, transparency and citizen participation accordingly.
-The conference will pay particular attention to the topic of digital transformation of public administration.
-The issues to be taken into consideration are as follows: the role of the public sector in the fourth industrial revolution, as well as the challenges of implementing new technologies in the transformation of public administration.
-Moreover, in the knowledge society, the capacity to innovate and the ability to implement new innovations are very important for the public administration of the future.
+Faced with rapid and accelerating socio-economic change, public administrations need to take into account the opportunities offered by new technologies, as well as develop new services aimed at openness, transparency, and citizen participation accordingly.
+The conference will pay particular attention to the topic of the digital transformation of public administration.
+The issues to be taken into consideration are as follows: the role of the public sector in the Fourth Industrial Revolution, as well as the challenges of implementing new technologies in the transformation of public administration.
+Moreover, in the knowledge society, the capacity to innovate and the ability to implement innovations are very important for the public administration of the future.

 The scope of the topic is an opportunity to directly reference the theme of the 2011 conference held in Varna, Bulgaria - Public Administration of the Future.
 The objective of this topical review is to gain insight into the changes and developments predicted and problematised at the Varna conference (public administration reform, e-Government, Civil service, fiscal policy...) and to gain insight into the realised potential, new challenges, and issues of public administration a decade later.

 The call for papers is open to all topics and all methods and approaches relevant for the theme: From conceptual and theoretical papers to case studies and policy and applied level assessments, from „large n” quantitative analysis to in-depth qualitative investigations, the conference will provide a forum for an open exchange of theoretical ideas and applied level experiences.
 A special attention will be given to the NISPAcee region.
 However, the conference will aim at the same time to integrate and connect the experience and perspectives emerging from countries of the NISPAcee region to the current global experience and perspectives regarding the described main theme of the conference.